 The varicella-zoster virus is a member of the herpesvirus Overview of Herpesvirus Infections Some common viral infections are caused by herpesviruses.
 Eight different herpesviruses infect people: Three herpesviruses—herpes simplex virus type 1, herpes simplex virus type 2, and varicella-zoster... read more family (herpesvirus type 3).
 So shingles is sometimes called herpes zoster.

 During chickenpox, the virus spreads in the bloodstream and infects collections of nerve cells (ganglia) of the spinal or cranial nerves.
 The virus remains in the ganglia in an inactive (dormant or latent) state.
 The virus may never cause symptoms again, or it may reactivate many years later.
 When it reactivates, the virus travels down the nerve fibers to the skin, where it creates painful sores resembling those of chickenpox.
 This outbreak of sores (shingles) almost always appears on a strip of the skin over the infected nerve fibers and only on one side of the body.
-This strip of skin, the area supplied by nerve fibers from a single spinal nerve region, is called a dermatome Dermatomes When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more .
+This strip of skin, the area supplied by nerve fibers from a single spinal nerve region, is called a dermatome Dermatomes Nerve root disorders result from sudden or long-term pressure on the spinal nerve root.
+Nerve root disorders usually result from a herniated disk or osteoarthritis in the spine.
+These disorders... read more .
 Sores may also appear on the dermatomes next to the affected dermatome.

 Unlike herpes simplex virus infections Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more , which can recur many times, there is usually only one outbreak of shingles in a person's lifetime.
 Fewer than 4% of people have more than one outbreak.